Pesin theory for transcendental maps and applications: On the setting and the hypotheses

 In this paper, we focus on simply connected periodic Fatou components, which we assume to be invariant.
 Those Fatou components are classified into attracting basins, parabolic basins, Siegel disks, and Baker domains \cite[Thm.
 C]{BakerDominguezHerring}.
 A \textit{Baker domain} is, by definition, a periodic Fatou component $ U $ of period $ k\geq 1 $ for which there exists $ z_0\in\widehat{\partial} U$ such that $ f^{nk}(z)\to z_0 $, for all $ z\in U $ as $ n\to\infty $, but $ f^k $ is not meromorphic at $ z_0 $.
 In such case, $ z_0 $ is accessible from $ U $ \cite[658]{BakerDominguezHerring}.
-Baker domains are classified according to its internal dynamics in doubly parabolic, hyperbolic and simply parabolic (see e.g. \cite{fh}, also Sect. \ref{sect-inner-function-associatedFC}).
-For some doubly parabolic Baker domains, $ f|_{\partial U} $ is recurrent with respect to harmonic measure, and we call them {\em recurrent Baker domains}.
+Baker domains are classified according to its internal dynamics in doubly parabolic, hyperbolic and simply parabolic (see e.g. \cite{fh}).

-Recall that, since ergodicity and recurrence depend only on sets of zero and full measure (see Def. \ref{def-ergodic-properties}), these properties are well-defined for harmonic measure without specifying the basepoint.

-To prove Theorems A and B we shall need the following ergodic results about Fatou components, which collect essentially the work of Doering and Mañé \cite{DoeringMane1991}, with some refinements in \cite{bfjk-escaping} and \cite{Jove}.
-The curious reader can find more details in Sections \ref{sect-inner-functions} and \ref{sect-inner-function-associatedFC} (Theorems \ref{thm-invariant-measures} and \ref{thm-ergodic-boundary-map}, and Corollary \ref{corol-invariant-measures}), which are interesting on its own, and needed to prove density of periodic boundary points (\ref{corol:C}). \begin{thm}{\bf (Ergodic properties of $ f|_{\partial U} $)} Let $ f\in\mathbb{K}$, and let $ U $ be an attracting or parabolic basin, or a recurrent Baker domain.
-Then, $ f|_{\partial U} $ is ergodic and recurrent with respect to the harmonic measure $ \omega_U $.
-Moreover, \begin{enumerate}[label={\em (\roman*)}] \item if $ U $ is an attracting basin with fixed point $ p\in U $, the harmonic measure $ \omega_U(p,\cdot) $ is invariant under $ f $; \item if $ U $ is a parabolic basin or a recurrent Baker domain, with convergence point $ p\in\widehat{\partial}U $, let $ \varphi\colon \mathbb{H}\to U$ be a Riemann map with $ \varphi^*(\infty)=p $, and consider the Lebesgue measure $ \lambda_\mathbb{R} $ in $ \mathbb{R} $.
-Then, the push-forward is invariant under $ f $.
-Moreover, $ \mu $ and $ \omega_U $ are mutually absolutely continuous. \end{enumerate} \end{thm}